mrpeski/oc-drupal7/README.md

 - Fully Responsive (The website adapts to various devices, serving appropriate content on a device capability basis, resulting in higher conversion rates)
 - Easy customization through descriptive form controls
 - Cross browser support - Internet Explorer 11 and Latest version of the following browsers; Firefox Chrome and Safari.
 - Judicious use of 'VIP HTML tags'.
-Use of appropriate heading tags for clear page hierachy, useful for screen readers, page crawlers and ultimately page rank.
+Use of appropriate heading tags for clear page hierarchy, useful for screen readers, page crawlers and ultimately page rank.